KSP-KOS/KSLib/doc/lib_enum.md

 Return Type:
   * List(collection, collection)

-Returns a new list containing a collection of elements for which the match_fn returned `true`, and a collection of elements for which the match_fn returned `false`. *Note: the result from `enum["partition"]` will always be a list, regardless of whether the initial collection is a list, queue, or stack.
+Returns a new list containing a collection of elements for which the match_fn returned `true`, and a collection of elements for which the match_fn returned `false`.

+*Note: the result from `enum["partition"]` will always be a list, regardless of whether the initial collection is a list, queue, or stack.
 However, the nested collections will be of the same type as the original collection.
-For example, if you split a queue, `set split to enum["partition"](queue(1,2,3), my_split_fn@).`, then `split[0]` will also be a queue.*
+For example, if you partition a queue, `set split to enum["partition"](queue(1,2,3), my_split_fn@).`, then `split[0]` will also be a queue.*

 Example:
 ```